jooriyousif/JooriYousif.github.io/README.txt

 Hi!
 This is the set up for my portfolio website.
-You can find it here: [Joori's Portfolio](https://jooriyousif.github.io/)
+You can find it here: https://jooriyousif.github.io/